khudgins/documentation/automation/deployment_configuration/machine_images.rst

 Dependencies
 ~~~~~~~~~~~~

-enStratus has very few true dependencies.
+Enstratius has very few true dependencies.
 It depends on Java, so ensure you have the
 latest JDK installed to support the Agent.
 Additionally, when you are operating in an
 automated deployment environment, we recommend installing the following software: